Features and Things To Do:

 Outside the doors of the EECO are the Food Forest and Compost Education Gardens, both of which are self-guiding.
-You can also book a Go Natural program at the gardens or your home.

 The park has over 12 kilometres of hiking trails (Link to Trail Guide) with interpretive signage to help you explore the local flora and fauna.
 Of special interest are the birds that frequent the ponds in the park.
 Please don't feed them as they can find their own food!

 You'll also see a splash of red from September until mid October as the Kokanee salmon make the Spawning Channel come alive.
 During the spawning run interpretive programs are available for the public and schools.

 Each spring, watch our calendar of events for information and get youngsters ready to Go Fish.
 This urban fishery program is extremely popular and runs weekends in the pond off Hall Road with the generous help of the Freshwater Fisheries Society of BC, Summerland Trout Hatchery and volunteers from the Kelowna Fish and Game Club.

 Mission Creek Regional Park is 92 hectares and borders Mission Creek for 3 km.
 The park includes a natural area with trails, ponds, spawning channel and self-guided interpretation.

 There is also a playground, a covered picnic area, adjacent washroom facilities, the Composting and Food Forest Education Gardens, and the EECO (pronounced ee-COH).

 Dogs must be kept on a leash on trails and pathways within park boundaries unless otherwise designated and owners must clean up after their pets and safely dispose of waste.

 Motorized vehicles are not permitted on the trails.